ghettoDdOS/eslint-config/README.md

     }
   },

-  // Silent the stylistic rules in you IDE, but still auto fix them "lsp": {
+  // Silent the stylistic rules in your IDE, but still auto fix them "lsp": {
     "eslint": {
       "settings": {